Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

-When I first made these turkey kale patties, I was looking for something light yet satisfying — a recipe that balances lean protein, greens, and, of course, taste.
+When I first made these turkey kale patties, I was looking for something light yet satisfying, a recipe that balances lean protein, greens, and, of course, taste.
+Turkey is one of my go-to ingredients for creating high-protein, Mediterranean meals without heaviness, while kale adds fiber.

 The melted lactose-free cheese and Parmigiano Reggiano pull everything together beautifully, giving the patties their irresistible golden crust.